Artem4852/3dino/readme.md

 ## Live demo

 The webpage is hosted on GitHub Pages.
-Check it out here - https://artem4852.github.io/3dino/
+Check it out here - https://artem4852.github.io/3dino/.
+First time you load it would be clunky, but after you lost and restart it should be smooth.

 ## Features

 - 3D graphics powered by A-Frame
 - Procedurally generated obstacles (cacti and pteranodons)
 - Dynamic difficulty increase as the game progresses
-- Responsive design for both desktop and mobile
+- Responsive design for both desktop and mobile (while it works on mobile, it's not optimized very well for it)
 - Score tracking

 ## Getting Started